angular/flex-layout/README.md

 Different from responsive layouts where components change sizes and positions, the concepts of Adaptive layouts provide for UX where  **different components** may be used for different breakpoints.

-The v2 engine here uses a MediaQueryWatcher in a Publish/Subcribe architecture.
+The Gen2 engine here uses a MediaQueryWatcher in a Publish/Subcribe architecture.
 Layout injectors use an adaptor to subscribe to breakpoint change notifications.
-This subscription pattern can be extended to easily support breakpoint notifications and trigger Adaptive UX changes.
+This subscription pattern can be extended to easily support breakpoint notifications to trigger Adaptive UX changes.